Tesla Info: Do I have free supercharging?

 Reading the charging display

-This method is not sufficient to 100% determine if the car has transferable supercharging without other information.
-The approach may still be useful if you are looking at a used car, especially pre March 2017 cars that originally had unlimited free supercharging but where it may have been revoked.
+This method is not guaranteed to determine if the car has transferable supercharging without other information however we understand it is accurate in most cases and may still be useful if you are looking at a used car, especially pre March 2017 cars that originally had unlimited free supercharging but where it may have been revoked.
 To use this method gain access to the car and have the key nearby so the main screen starts up.

 If you press the charging icon on the top left of the screen it will bring up the charging display.
 In the bottom right hand corner you will find a display that says something along the lines of current session or paid charging.